NLeSC/PattyData/README.md

 [![Join the chat at https://gitter.im/NLeSC/PattyData](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/NLeSC/PattyData?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This repository contains:
  - Attributes: Different versions of Attributes DBs.
-For each version we need to have the original Access DB file but also the converted SQL dump produced from Bullzip's software ().
+For each version we need to have the original Microsoft Access DB file but also the converted SQL dump produced from Bullzip's software (See Attributes).
  - Database: folder with the Entity-Relationship diagram used for the ViaAppiaDB as well as a SQL creation script.
 It also contains a picture and HTML documentation
  - Documents: folder with documentaiton Software User Manual (SUM), data storage documents, meeting minutes, reports and installation instructions
  - Footprints/20150306: sites footprints data as of 06 March 2015